By Attila Zønn

 Her breath smelled of alcohol when she kissed me on the lips.
 The kiss surprised me.
 I had seen her before sitting in Freddie’s BMW, but I didn’t know her.
 I looked at Freddie.
 He said, “Don’t worry about it.
 She kisses everybody she meets.”

-“Wow,” she said looking around.
+She looked around.
+“Wow,” she said.
 “I’ve never been inside before.
 So this is all yours Freddie?
 It smells yummy in here.”

 He put his arm around my shoulder and said, “I’ve missed you, little buddy.”